cosc2336-ds-alg/assg03/README.md

 done this, the tests in the third test case testing this function should now be passing.
-When you are satisfied with your work, and the project still compiles and now passes all of the unit tests in the first 3 test cases, do the usual to create and push a commit, update the pull request, merge in the changes and close the third issue covering this task.
+When you are satisfied with your work, and the project still compiles and now passes all of the unit tests in the first 3 test cases, do the usual to create and push a commit, and check that it correctly runs the task 3 actions in your GitHub classroom repository once you push your work.

 ## Task 4: Implement `digitAtPosition()` Member Function